 Modern Medal of Honor Criteria Established

-The US Army establishes most of what will become the modern criteria for a Medal of Honor award, including the need for eyewitness testimony, an act that demonstrates "gallantry and intrepidity" above and beyond the call of duty, the requirement that someone other than the awardee submit the recommendation.
-The first statute of limitations is established, dictating how long an action is eligible to be formulated into a Medal of Honor nomination after it has occured.
+The US Army establishes most of what will become the modern criteria for a Medal of Honor, including the need for eyewitness testimony, an act that demonstrates "gallantry and intrepidity" above and beyond the call of duty, and a requirement that someone other than the awardee submit the recommendation.
+The first statute of limitations is established, dictating how much time may elapse between an act and submission for a Medal of Honor.

 First Systematic Review Begins